 - Smart grid technologies

-I am one of poineering researchers and active contributors in the fields of repetitive control (including extended harmonic control) of power converters, PWM techniques, and modeling and control of high frequency link converters.
+I am one of poineering researchers and active contributors in the fields of periodic control (including repetitive control, resonant control, harmonic control, integral control) of power converters, PWM techniques, and modeling and control of high frequency link converters.
 I am taking particular research interests in

 - Advanced control of power conversion, addressing power quality and smart grid support;